 Skip to main content

-Juneteenth Festival on June 10
+Juneteenth Festival June 8

 Hickory celebrates Juneteenth with festival